maxcloutier13/bitburner-vscode/README.md

 - In the game: you should have a script called "watcher.js" now.
 Run it.
 You can add this to your startup script for future simplicity.

 ## Debugging
 - Press F5 to start running vsCode compiling.
-Keep this going as you edit your files, they will get auto-compiled and converted to javascript as you go
+Keep this going as you edit your files, they will get auto-compiled and converted to javascript as you go.
-- You can add breakpoints to your code that will get triggered later when you run the script
+- You can add breakpoints to your code that will get triggered later when you run the script.

 ## How to use this
-- Forget about the *.script ns1 ... and even about the *.js javascripts.
-With this you need to work with Typescript files
+- Forget about the *.script... and even about the *.js javascripts.
+With this you need to work with Typescript files.
 - Your *.ts scripts go in the src/ folder.
 This is where you code.
 These files get auto-transpiled (converted) into javascript when you save.
-This creates a *.js version in the dist/ folder that then gets sent to the game automatically
+This creates a *.js version in the dist/ folder that then gets sent to the game automatically.
-- watcher.js should catch the change and notify you in the game terminal.
-It should also kill/update/restart the script
+- In the game watcher.js should catch the change and notify you in the game terminal.
+It should also kill/update/restart the script.

 ## Notes
 Well that's it.
-Look at the *.ts files for inspiration on how to make yours.
+Look at my *.ts files for inspiration on how to make yours.
 It is very similar to javascript but with some quirks.
+Find a good Typescript reference and go from there.

 There are some details about import and such so I included the original readme below.